 Brisbane, Queensland’s capital city, has long been known as a gateway to the Gold Coast and many of the state’s other highlights.
 On this itinerary, you’ll be based in the city to explore the sights of Brisbane itself and venture to nearby wonders.

-This tour allows you to explore many other fun, fascinating activities in Queensland as well: taking in the views of Brisbane from some of its rooftop bars, learning about indigenous cultures, and cuddling a koala.
+This trip allows you to explore many other fun, fascinating activities in Queensland as well: taking in the views of Brisbane from some of its rooftop bars, learning about Indigenous cultures, and cuddling a koala.

 Itinerary / 7 DAYSPLAN YOUR TRIP